FireRat666/shorter/README.md

 *   **Deployment Ready**: Designed for modern deployment platforms like Render, with full support for configuration via environment variables.

 ### Extensibility
-*   **Public API**: A RESTful API for programmatic link creation, authenticated with secure bearer tokens.
+*   **Public API**: A RESTful API for programmatic link creation and deletion, authenticated with secure bearer tokens.
 *   **Customizable Theming**: Override the default HTML templates with your own to match your brand.

 ## Installation